balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 resourceUri

 > The object identifier of the resource to which the authorization applies.

+roleUri

+> An identifier in the form of Uri to specify the role of the authorization, could be participant, cloudAgent, orgAgent, etc. by default without the roleUri explicitly specified, it is participant role.

 Note, with respect to this specification user identifiers are opaque, however they MUST map to unique identifiers provided as part of user authentication.